Rizwan-Ishaq/SocialGraphPage/index.md

 ![image](https://github.com/Rizwan-Ishaq/SocialGraphPage/blob/master/assets/color_legend.png?raw=true) <br>
 _Figure 2: Color Scheme of the Networks of the Time Line_ <br>

 Some of the visualizations may come across as slightly chaotic, since many contemporary philosophers are often connected.
-Hopefully the depictions will at least serve as of the magnitude and trends of influence.
+Hopefully the depictions will at least serve to give an idea of the magnitude and trends of influence.

 Without further ado, let's examine the history of philosophy: